 Most companies don't need a full-time Head of Data.
 But they do need senior judgment and governance oversight.
 This is especially true when facing decisions about data strategy, governance gaps, or data analytics investments that will shape the business for years.

-As a data strategy consultant, I provide independent advisory and strategic decision support to CEOs, CFOs, and executive committees across South Africa.
-With over a decade of experience in data strategy consulting services, governance, and analytics strategy consulting, I work on a fractional or project basis.
+As an independent data strategy consulting practice, I provide advisory and strategic decision support to CEOs, CFOs, and executive committees across South Africa — in Johannesburg, Cape Town, Durban, and nationally.
+With over a decade of experience in data strategy consulting, governance, and analytics strategy, I work on a fractional or project basis.
 No permanent hire overhead.

 This is not consulting theatre.
 It's senior judgment applied to your real decisions.
 Should you build or buy?
 Is your data architecture fit for purpose?
 Are you getting value from your analytics investment?
 Is your governance posture appropriate for your risk profile?
 I help you answer these questions with clarity and accountability.